 This one is the most common yet comprehensible arguments by skeptics.
 As an employer, it is also very fair to demand the probability of a return on investment.
 Therefore, to answer this, you have two fundamental points to elaborate; productivity and employee retention.

 When an organization invests in an ERRP, it gains its employees’ trust and satisfaction.
-When the employees feel satisfied with their work and see their employers supporting them; they tend to run an extra mile to return that favor.
+When the employees feel satisfied with their work and see their employers supporting them; they tend to run the extra mile to return that favor.

 More so, when this relationship becomes recurrent, the chances for the retention of such productive employees increase.
 And, as we all know, high productivity and employee retention can save the employers a fortune, which ultimately translates into higher profits.